-The British Geological Survey publishes geological maps of Great Britain and we have a selection in the Library.
-This link to the Library Catalogue will show you which titles we have.
+The British Geological Survey publishes geological maps of Great Britain and we have a selection in the Library. please look at British Geological Survey maps on Discover to find out which titles we have.

 Also, the Leeds Local History Library has numerous maps of Leeds and Yorkshire, including geological ones.

 If you are looking for a map of a different area you could look at the British Geological Survey website for a list of available publications and then borrow one as an Interlibrary Loan if you are a final year or postgraduate student.

 Alternatively, Leeds University have a set of the "British Geological Survey.
 1:250 000 series" in their Edward Boyle Library.
 You could consult these by applying for SCONUL Access.

 ARCHI UK is adatabase of more than 200,000 British Archaeological Sites and includes free access to old British mpas, searchable by placename, coordinate or postcode.

 A vision of Britain between 1801 and 2001.
 Including maps, statistical trends and historical descriptions.

 GeoHive is an initiative by Ordnance Survey Ireland to provide easy access to publically available spatial data.